Proteobench/ProteoBench/docs/modules/3-DDA-Quantification-ion-level.md

   - "pattern" = "\\[([^]]+)\\]" \ This regex pattern indicates the values to be matched for modifications.
 Make sure to include the full tag (only the peptide sequence should remain): "NEC[+57.0214]VVM[+15.9949]VIR".
 You can test your python regexes here: https://regex101.com/

-  - "modification_dict" = {"+57.0215" = "Carbamidomethyl", "+15.9949" = "Oxidation", "-17.026548" = "Gln->pyro-Glu", "-18.010565" = "Glu->pyro-Glu", "+42" = "Acetyl"} / Pattern that is matched to be translated into the ProForma standard: HUPO-PSI/ProForma: HUPO-PSI Standardized peptidoform notation (github.com).
+  - "modification_dict" = {"+57.0215" = "Carbamidomethyl", "+15.9949" = "Oxidation", "-17.026548" = "Gln->pyro-Glu", "-18.010565" = "Glu->pyro-Glu", "+42" = "Acetyl"} / Pattern that is matched to be translated into the [ProForma standard](https://www.psidev.info/proforma): HUPO-PSI/ProForma: HUPO-PSI Standardized peptidoform notation (link to [github](https://github.com/HUPO-PSI/ProForma)).
 Make sure there are no additional parentheses, only the modification name should be translated to.